anquanscan/sec-tools/README.md

 [AWS-Cloud-Security---Protecting-Resources-and-Data-in-the-Cloud](https://github.com/YoussefBayouli/AWS-Cloud-Security---Protecting-Resources-and-Data-in-the-Cloud): In this project, I deployed and assessed a simple web application environment’s security posture.
 Then, I intentionally test the security of the environment by simulating an attack scenario and exploiting cloud configuration vulnerabilities.
 I also set up monitoring to identify suspicious behavior and vulnerable configurations and  remediate the identified misconfigurations.
 Finally, I tied it all together by proposing a DevOps build pipeline that includes security best practices.
 [telegram-social-engineering-tool](https://github.com/rewiaca/telegram-social-engineering-tool): Social Engineering Testing tool in Telegram environment for human factor and auth session leak
 [Exoft.Security.OAuth](https://github.com/Exoft/Exoft.Security.OAuth): ASP.NET Core OAuth 2 simple implementation
 [flipper-tools](https://github.com/nwhistler/flipper-tools): Cool Stuff I find or Create for Flipperzero
+[Python-Projects](https://github.com/SV-ZeroOne/Python-Projects): Repository of Personal Python Hacking Projects and Scripts